Abstract Submission Guidelines

 - A spell-checked abstract that conforms to the sample available here.

 You will receive confirmation via e-mail when your submission is received, but this is not confirmation that your presentation has been accepted.
 A unique tracking number will be provided for all submissions.
 Please use this number in all correspondence regarding your application.
-NOTE: IF YOU DO NOT RECEIVE A CONFIRMATION WITHIN 72 HOURS OF SUBMISSION, YOUR APPLICATION MAY NOT HAVE BEEN TRANSMITTED CORRECTLY.
+NOTE: IF YOU DO NOT RECEIVE A CONFIRMATION WITHIN 72 HOURS OF SUBMISSION, THEN YOUR APPLICATION MAY NOT HAVE BEEN TRANSMITTED CORRECTLY.
+IF THIS OCCURS, THEN PLEASE CONTACT INFO@DIABETESTECHNOLOGY.ORG.

 All submitted abstracts will be considered for poster presentation.
 The corresponding author may choose to have their abstract considered for oral presentation.
 The Planning Committee will review the abstracts and contact the authors whose work they want to incorporate into the overall meeting program.